vita-mojo/slate/source/includes/_catalog.md

 `GET /management/modifiers`

-Get a list of available modifiers in the system.
+Get a list of modifiers in the system.

 > Example responses